tfourj/immich-public-proxy/README.md

 Share your Immich photos and albums in a safe way without exposing your Immich instance to the public.

-Setup takes less than a minute, and you never need to touch this again as all of your sharing stays managed within Immich.
+Setup takes less than a minute, and you never need to touch it again as all of your sharing stays managed within Immich.

 <p align="center" width="100%">
 <img src="docs/shield.png" width="200" height="200">